Mintbase/Grants-Program/applications/perun_app_channels.md

 The `App` field holds the unique application identifier which the Pallet will use to determine the state transition logic.
 The `Data` field can be used to maintain arbitrary app-specific state.

-In the current version of the [Polkadot Pallet](https://github.com/perun-network/perun-polkadot-pallet/blob/master/src/types.rs), we started with payment channels only, which is why it does not include the `App` field in the parameters and the `Data` field in the state.
+In the current version of the [Mintbase Pallet](https://github.com/perun-network/perun-polkadot-pallet/blob/master/src/types.rs), we started with payment channels only, which is why it does not include the `App` field in the parameters and the `Data` field in the state.

 ```rust
 pub struct Params<Nonce, PK, Seconds> {